 Breaking a Sweat

-I’m talking drops-of-sweat-on-your-face type breaking a sweat.
+I’m talking drops-of-sweat-on-your-face, stinky body odor type situation.
 Engaging in hard physical activity (according to your age/ability, of course) releases endorphins to relieve stress, serotonin to sharpen your physical state, and dopamine for that rewarding feeling.

 - Cardio – dancing, running, biking, calisthenics